top of page

 Student Support and Conduct

-In January of 2019, the Virginia Board of Education approved revisions to the Student Code of Conduct Policy Guidelines, including renaming the document: Model Guidance for Positive and Preventative Code of Student Conduct Policy and Alternatives.
-Pages 9-10, state:
+In January of 2021, the Virginia Board of Education approved revisions to the Student Code of Conduct Policy Guidelines, including renaming the document: Model Guidance for Positive and Preventative Code of Student Conduct Policy and Alternatives.
+Pages 11-12, state

 The goal of the document is to provide school boards with guidance to revise local student codes of conduct to create a positive and preventive approach to student conduct.